Life on Campus

 Truman R. Keys, Ph.D.

-For me the most enjoyable classroom experience involves students and I exchangi6ng ideas in an environment where everyone feels respected and valued.
-During class I discuss my research and the research of my peers.
-I am passionate about research that addresses communication between people of various social and cultural identities, such as race/ethnicity, income-level/social class, educational-level, traditional/non-traditional family-type, and appearance/body politics, just to name a few.
-I want to understand the impact our identities have on self-esteem and relationship development in organizations and society.
+Dr. Keys says the most enjoyable classroom experience involves students and him exchanging ideas in an environment where everyone feels respected and valued.
+During class he discusses his research and the research of his peers.
+He is passionate about research that addresses communication between people of various social and cultural identities, such as race/ethnicity, income-level/social class, educational-level, traditional/non-traditional family-type, and appearance/body politics, just to name a few.
+He wants want to understand the impact our identities have on self-esteem and relationship development in organizations and society.
 It is helpful to present research during class about a concept or key term that students find difficult because showing them how others make sense of it fosters greater understanding.

 Phone: (203) 837-8255

-Bill earned a PhD in Media Ecology from the Steinhart School, New York University and a BA in Communication Arts from New Paltz College, State University of New York.
+Bill earned a PhD in Media Ecology from the Steinhart School, New York University and a BA in Communication Arts from SUNY New Paltz.
 He has been on the faculty here since the 1991-92 academic year teaching courses in media studies and relational communication.
 During his tenure here at Western, Bill has served as Department Chair, Director of the Center for Excellence in Teaching and Learning, Director of Faculty Advising, and the Director of the Honors Program.
-Bill has had leadership roles in reaccreditation, assessment, and served on the University Senate and many Western initiatives.
 Bill serves as an Associate Editor of The Atlantic Journal of Communication and as a manuscript reviewer since the inception of that journal.
 He was the Editor of ETC: A Review of General Semantics 2008-2012.
 He has published in these and other journals, and presented papers at conferences regionally, nationally and internationally on communication and culture, pedagogy, and semiotics.